 They once ranged through 39 countries - a population of 500,000 Painted Dogs that thrived through the turn of the twentieth century.
-Today, their numbers hover at 3,000 individuals in Tanzania, Zimbabwe, Botswana and South Africa.
+Today, their numbers are less than 7,000 individuals in 14 range states.

 Their shrinking world has been impacted by unfounded myths leading to human persecution, and tragic injuries when their paths cross our roads.
 But the special qualities of the Painted Dog, with its famously large, round ears and multi-colored coat, are the endearing characteristics that can bridge the connection between the dogs and their human neighbors.